|

 - Winding sleeves

-are the hardware that convert the tension as it enters the tension spring, thus
+sleeves are the hardware that convert the tension as it enters the tension

-distributing it into a manageable weight for the spring system.
+spring, thus distributing it into a manageable weight for the spring

 - Windload

-of the wind as it hits a garage door in the closed position.
-In hurricane or
+force of the wind as it hits a garage door in the closed position.
+In hurricane

 resistance.

-included all the important garage door springs and parts so youll know
+Weve included all the important garage door springs and parts so

-what you need for your garage door installation, whether youre doing it
+youll know what you need for your garage door installation, whether

-yourself, or hiring a professional.
-If you want complete garage door packages,
+youre doing it yourself, or hiring a professional.
+If you want complete

-then go online theres a wide variety of styles
+garage door packages, then go online theres a wide variety of

-up-to-date with your demands, continually creating better looking and better
+are up-to-date with your demands, continually creating better looking and

-functioning garage doors.
-So, no matter whether youre remodeling or
+better functioning garage doors.
+So, no matter whether youre remodeling

-building a new house, and no matter how far out you might think your ideas are
+or building a new house, and no matter how far out you might think your ideas

-for a garage and garage door design, theres probably one waiting for you.
+are for a garage and garage door design, theres probably one waiting for

+you.
 So go ahead start that project.
-Garage doors today are as efficient and
+Garage doors today are as efficient

-aesthetically-pleasing as ever.
-And when your garage is finished, your car will
+and aesthetically-pleasing as ever.
+And when your garage is finished, your car